Cheap family fun activities for $5 or less

 We have organized cheap family fun activities by category so you can make your plans!

-Whet Your Palette has half-price happy hour from 6-8pm on Saturdays and paint something together and it’ll be less than $5 per person, just drop in!
+Whet Your Palette has half-price happy hour from 6-8pm on Saturdays and paint something together, just drop in!
+They also have half off canvases ALL DAY every Tuesday!

 Speed Art Museum Sundays: Thanks to a generous contribution from Brown-Forman.
 Anyone can visit the Speed for free on Sundays through 2024.
 This includes entry to ArtSparks.